simplesalt/main-9bc77/content/posts/UXforsecurity2.md

 ---
 [Last week](https://saltyonsecurity.net/posts/uxforsecurity1/), we discussed how User Experience design can help you identify the best opportunities to improve the experience of your internal customers.
 Today, we&#39;ll make those lessons real with an extended example, constructing some user stories within the experience of authenticating to a model CRM.
 Each starts with a persona, a fictitious person that represent the perspective of a meaningful portion of your users.
 I&#39;ve included personal details for each.
 While not necessary for assessing different user experiences, it&#39;s often helpful when starting out to help your design team empathize with users and their perspectives.

 After defining your personas, you define user stories: what they would want to do with your product, and why.
-User Stories are often condensed into a short card that follows the form, &quot;As \&lt;persona\&gt;, I want to \&lt;feature\&gt; so that I can \&lt;goal\&gt;&quot;.
+User Stories are often condensed into a short card that follows the form, &quot;As &lt;persona&gt;, I want to &lt;feature&gt; so that I can &lt;goal&gt;&quot;.
 Experienced UX teams can usually go straight from personas to realistic User Stories, but I&#39;ve included narratives to help you bridge that gap.

 # Product: Basic Requirements